Torre Mahou

 Edificio Alfredo Mahou (Alfredo Mahou Building), also known as Torre Mahou (Mahou Tower) is a skyscraper in the AZCA Complex, Madrid, Spain.
-It is the 17th tallest building in Madrid, at 85 metres.
+It coexists with the Torre del Banco de Bilbao, the Torre Europa and the Picasso Tower.
+It is the 17th tallest building in Madrid, at 85 metres / 279 ft.
 It has 29 floors and its facade is crystal blue and purple.

 Was completed in 1990, the building houses offices and various companies.